 7. Invoice Factoring

-Invoice factoring helps restaurants access cash tied up in unpaid invoices instead of waiting weeks or months for payment.
+Invoice factoring helps you access cash tied up in unpaid invoices instead of waiting weeks or months for payment.
 Rather than borrowing money, you sell outstanding invoices to a factoring provider in exchange for immediate working capital.

 This option works best for restaurants and bars that bill clients on net terms, such as catering companies, event venues, food wholesalers, or restaurants with corporate accounts.